 “Worship is a consciously unitary response to life.
-It lifts to the level of explicit awareness the integrity of an individual responding to reality. … [In theistic worship] the conscious wholeness of the individual is correlative to an inclusive wholeness in the world of which the individual is aware, and this wholeness is deity. … God is the wholeness of the world, correlative to the wholeness of every sound individual dealing with the world.”—Charles Hartshorne, A Natural Theology for Our Time (LaSalle, IL: Open Court, 1967), pp. 5-6.
+It lifts to the level of explicit awareness the integrity of an individual responding to reality. … [In worshipping God,] the conscious wholeness of the individual is correlative to an inclusive wholeness in the world of which the individual is aware, and this wholeness is deity. … God is the wholeness of the world, correlative to the wholeness of every sound individual dealing with the world.”—Charles Hartshorne, A Natural Theology for Our Time (LaSalle, IL: Open Court, 1967), pp. 5-6.

 “The primitive stage of discrimination … is the vague grasp of reality, dissecting it into a three-fold scheme, namely, ‘The Whole,’ ‘That Other,’ and ‘This-My-Self.'”—Alfred North Whitehead, Modes of Thought (New York: Simon & Schuster, 1968 ), p.
 110.

-A friend of mine read an online pamphlet on process theology by Marjorie Suchocki (here).
-As an atheist of the sort who demands empirical evidence for everything, all he could see in her account was a bunch of groundless assertions about God.
+An atheist friend of mine read an online pamphlet on process theology by Marjorie Suchocki (here).
+As a freethinker of the sort who demands empirical evidence for everything, all he could see in her account was a bunch of groundless assertions about God.
 In Suchocki’s defense, that was often because he did not notice the hypothetical context of many of her assertions.
 Her argument was basically that, if a process view of the world is true, then God, if there was a God, would have to be conceived in this way … She didn’t really try to address how we could determine if the process view is true or if God (or anything “God-like”) exists.
 So she can’t be said to have failed at something she didn’t even try to do.

 Still, I agree that one ought to have shareable reasons (evidence) for any assertion.
 Suchocki’s assumption is that process thought in general, and process theism in particular, are both true to experience.
 And my friend was right to ask how somebody might go about showing that.
 So I tried to respond to his demands by taking each of the assertions he considered unsupported and showing how they might be supported by a process thinker.
 (He was not impressed, but his objections seemed to me to indicate that he was missing the central points.
 So we remained unimpressed with each other.)

 The evidence for process theology depends on the evidence for process thought in general.
 (Some process thinkers don’t address the question of God, so process thought isn’t the same as process theology.)
 While process thought is often presumed to be wildly speculative, it actually claims to derive all of its categories from everyday experience.
-But instead of focusing on particular experiences, process thought focuses on describing what seem to be common aspects of experience, aspects of experience which, as best anybody can tell, are going to show up in any experience anybody can imagine.
+But instead of focusing on particular experiences, process thought focuses on describing what seem to be common aspects of experience as such, aspects of experience which, as best anybody can tell, are going to show up in any experience anybody can imagine.